I need human help to enter verification code (office hours only)

 Seudah Shlishit Sponsors:

-Dr. & Mrs. Michael & Tatyana Gelfand in memory of Michael’s beloved grandfather, Moshe ben Girsul A”H and in memory of Michael’s beloved great grandmother, Musya bas Aaron A”H.
+Dr. & Mrs. Michael & Tatyana Gelfand in memory of Michael’s beloved great grandfather, Aaron ben Moshe A"H.

 Nedivei Yom: